Rubén Rabanal: Career

 Rabanal was a member of radicalism in his youth, graduating as a lawyer and then with a Ph.D. in Political Economy from the University of Buenos Aires.
 Within his party he held various positions.
 He was elected senator in 1963, practicing until 1966, when there was a military coup.
 During his years in the Senate he was also secretary to his father, who was, at that time, mayor of the City of Buenos Aires.

 In 1973, upon the return to democracy, after the military government of the Argentine Revolution, he was elected local Member of Parliament and as secretary of the Radical Civic Union block in the House.
 In 1976, after a new military coup, he was again deposed from office.
 In 1983, with the return to democracy, he was again elected as Member of Parliament, presiding over the Budget Committee.

 In 1984, already ill, he voted for the Treaty of Peace and Friendship between Argentina and Chile.

-He finally, died on January 23, 1985, at age 49.
+He died on January 23, 1985, at age 49.